 Brand exposure: Don’t underestimate the value of getting your company’s name and branding in front of an interested audience.
 You might manage to gain press coverage from the event, as well.
 Keep an eye out for an uptick in web traffic, Google searches or email subscriptions for your brand during and immediately after a trade show.
 Use custom URLs on your trade show marketing materials and trade show-related social media posts so you can track how much interest the event drove to your business.

 Innovative ideas: Part of the value of industry expos comes from getting a sense of where your field is headed -- and how you can play a part in its future.
 Trade shows offer an uncommon look at the industry’s trends.
 Spending time at other booths can give you chance to separate the buzzwords and fads from the promising and fresh ideas.

 You won’t see much of a return on your trade show investment if your materials don’t arrive safely.
 That’s why it’s important to enlist a trusted shipping company for the job.
-You can count on R+L Global Logistics to transport your trade show booth, products and more to the event safe and on time.
-Chat, email or call R+L Global at (866) 415-8986 today for more information about trade show shipping services.
+You can count on R+L Global Logistics fpr trade show booth shipping, as well as transporting products and more to the event safe and on time.
+Chat, email or call R+L Global Logistics at (866) 415-8986 today for more information about trade show shipping services.